slawern/hddled/README.md

 ## Usage

 When launched without any option, hddled will start immediately in non-daemon mode, showing one status icon for each detected block device (excluding loop devices).
-A list of possible options is presented when -h option is used.
+If you want to combine all block devices into single icon use ````-c```` option.
+A list of possible options is presented when ````-h```` option is used.

 ````
 $ ./hddled -h